eldredgj10/CS246/PythonGame/README.md

 This program is a pygame design, based on the movie "Thomas and the Magic Railroad."
 The goal of the game is collect enough coal to beat the evil Diesel 10 in a chase to the Viaduct.

+Train Art done by Jamesfan1991 on Deviantart.
+Permission to use Train art, granted by Jamesfan1991.

 # Development Environment

 * Visual Studio Code